 Causes of Flickering Lights

-Generally speaking, flickering lights are the result of a reduction or a fluctuation in total household voltage that results in the lights dimming for a moment.
+In a nutshell, flickering lights happen because of fluctuation or reduction of the house’s voltage.
+This results in lights going on and off for a moment.
 Several issues can cause light flickering.
 Understanding some of the most common issues will help you know what to do to solve the problem.

-Some of the most common causes of flickering lights are the following:
+A few of the most common causes of flickering lights are:

 1. Large Current Draws

 The larger appliances in your home may pull 100 amps from your wiring when they are cycling on.
-This sudden, significant surge in power can result in your lights flickering and dimming momentarily.
+This is considered an unexpected power surge that can leave your lights flickering and dimming for a moment.

 To ensure there isn’t a more serious issue, you may want to call your electrician to inspect the wiring.
 There could be a problem with how your appliances were wired to begin with.
 If they are overworking the circuit, then this issue is only going to get worse.

 Is there a bad connection on a light or lamp, or in a fixture’s on/off switch?
 If so, this may cause flickering.